top of page

 S-2 Processing - Land Cover categorization

-Figure 12: S-2 Processing - Land Cover categorization
+Figure 12: S-2 Processing - Land Cover classification

 S-2 Processing - Fraction of Vegetation Cover that is Green (beyond 66%) output